 Chevron crochet stitch is made up of repeating v-shapes.
 It makes up a ripple or wave pattern.
 The v-shapes can be narrow and sharp or wide and gentle.
-The chevron stitch pattern is also known as the zigzag pattern or the ripple pattern.
-It is an easy stitch to learn.
-As long as you can do any of the basic crochet stitches, and increase and decrease with that stitch you will be able to create a chevron crochet masterpiece!
-Chevron stitch is useful for creating all kinds of things, from hats and scarves to bags and blankets.
+The chevron stitch pattern is also known as the zigzag pattern or the ripple stitch pattern.
+It is an easy basic crochet stitch to learn for beginners.

 - Yarn in the thickness and color of your choice.
 You can choose any thickness of yarn as long as you have the correct hook size for that yarn.
 If you want to make a dishcloth or a facecloth, use cotton yarn with a fine hook.
 If you want to make a large throw or blanket, use chunky yarn and a thick hook.
 The chevron crochet stitch lends itself to working in different colored stripes, so choose at least two colors of yarn in the same weight.